 By February the tracks were recorded, the mixing was complete, and our record was finished.
-There was one huge problem, though.
-We didn’t like “What’s Up?” at all, it was overdone and had extra parts at the behest of David and they had ruined the song.
+But there was one huge problem: we didn’t like the recording of “What’s Up?” at all, it was overdone and had extra parts at the behest of David and he had ruined the song.
 We played our debut for Interscope brainchild music guru Jimmy Iovine and he agreed that the demo version of the song was better.
 But we were already over budget, due to the extra time it took to hire Louis and re-record all of the guitar tracks.
 We kidnapped the tape and used our own money to re-recorded the song in one day in Sausalito.
 The simplified, re-recorded version is the one that went onto the album.
 We did it all by ourselves.
 There was only enough 2-inch tape for two takes.
 We recorded two takes, picked the best one and Linda did the vocal.
 The song was recorded “live” in the studio in one day and that song is the reason the album has sold over 6 million records.

 After completion of the album, we offered Louis a choice: join us for the upcoming tour(s) and become a member, or receive a straight salary for his work on the album.
 We liked him a lot, who knows what would have happened if he would have joined the band.
-But he decided against it, so we were off to find a guitarist again.
+But he decided not to join the band, so we were off to find a guitarist again.

 We returned to San Francisco and auditions ensued.
 We shuffled through demo tapes, scheduled rehearsals and listened to a dozen or so guitarists play our songs.
 And none of them were a fit.
 After a few weeks we were turned on to Roger Rocha through a guy who worked in our manager’s office.
 We liked Roger a lot from the get-go.
 His personality and style worked with what we were doing and he was very capable of rendering the parts played by Louis on the recording.
 We began rehearsing and by late spring we started playing gigs again.